1: Think out great, righteous, strong, pleasant, and sincere ways of dealing with main evils of life

 ❋ To describe is one thing, to compare and liken is quite another.
 What is best could lie somewhere in the middle areas between accurate, pertinent description and apt comparison, drawing on both of these as is fit.

-❋ If we do not know, it is best in refrain from forming any stubborns opinion.
-Hence, blind faith is to be avoided.
-Besides, it turns harmful in all too many cases.
+❋ If we do not know, it is best in refrain from forming any stubborn opinion.
+So, much airy faith is to be avoided - as it turns harmful in all too many cases along the way.

 7: Two very fortunate ways to preserve something worthy in nature: stay away from it and also say is of no worth